https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 21751 Active Page: Neurology Symposiumid:35297

 Who can attend the symposium?

-The symposium is open to neurologists, stroke specialists, researchers, residents, fellows, students, and healthcare professionals interested in vascular neurology and cognitive health.
+The symposium is open to neurologists, stroke specialists, researchers, residents, fellows, students, and healthcare professionals interested in vascular neurology and cognitive health from OU or outside OU network.

 Is there a fee to register?